“To say that Deborah Emmanuel is a woman of many facets is hardly an exaggeration.”

 ArunDitha’s first poetry collection, When I Giggle In My Sleep, was published by Red Wheelbarrow Books early 2015.
 Her creative non-fiction work Rebel Rites, was self-published with a Pozible campaign in 2016.
 After that success, ArunDitha decided to release her third book Genesis: Visual Poetry Collection in 2018 with the same independence.
 Her poetry and prose has been published by the likes of The Straits Times, Math Paper Press, Ethos Books and Penguin Random House.
 She has also released multiple music albums as a lead vocalist and collaborated on many sound works.
 This of course includes her current biggest projects Mantravine and Polymorphism.

 In the last few years, ArunDitha’s work has been heavily influenced by political and feminist discourse, and a commitment to spiritual practice as the key to her personal revolution.
-This has led her to also work as a Divine Expression Coach and Shamanic Medicine Woman, tapping into an ancient lineage and travelling within the energetic womb-space to facilitate truer and freer expression for her clients.
+This has led her to also work as an Expression Coach and Medicine Woman, tapping into an ancient lineage and travelling within Energetic inner Realms to facilitate truer and freer Expression for her clients.

 You can find out more at Be.
 Your.
 Self.